worstperson/USBTether/README.md

 #### What if I can't build the kernel modules mentioned?

-USB Tether can still be used to tether IPv4 traffic.
-Wifi and VPN tethers will work fine, but mobile data will be easily detectable through TTL.
-You use a local VPN like ADGuard, manually set the TTL on your device(s), or use this firewall rule to set the TTL/HL on the bridged traffic passing through your router:
+USB Tether can still be used to tether IPv4 traffic normally.
+TTL/HL modification can be applied if your device supports NFQUEUE and some IPv6 support can be enabled if your device supports TPROXY.
+If NFQUEUE is not available you can use a local VPN like ADGuard, manually set the TTL on your device(s), [patch your kernel/bpf modules](https://xdaforums.com/t/magisk-tethering-ttl-hl-patcher.4623067/), or use these firewall rules to set the TTL/HL on the bridged traffic passing through your router:

 Install required packages